ani171/CMOS-Circuit-Design-and-SPICE-Simulations-using-Sky130/README.md

 - A very small current can be observed for lower Vgs (Vgs=0.4V)
 - For the device to be ON, Vgs>= Vt, the current is very minimal, as the transistor is in the cut-off region

+## Day 2: Velocity saturation and basics of CMOS inverter VTC

+## SPICE simulation for lower nodes and velocity saturation effect

+## Lecture 1: WSPICE simulation for lower nodes